The Gift of Mojo

 The actual fire button is center mounted above the OLED screen and between the two metal buttons.
 The shiny side buttons may seem more logical triggers but once you handle the device, the ergonomic advantages of the centrally placed fire button become evident.

 The menu is easy to navigate and switching between modes is easy.
-Apart from not being able to swap out batteries, there is little difference in functionality between the Mojo and its 18650 battery powered brethren.
+Apart from not being able to swap out batteries, there is little difference in functionality between the Mojo and its 18650 battery

 The Mojo has a full array of safety features.
 These include: